StackVista/stackstate-docs/develop/developer-guides/mirroring.md

   }
   ```

-* If the failure does not fall into any previous category then mirror can return generic `RemoteMirrorError`.
+* If the failure doesn't fall into any previous category then mirror can return generic `RemoteMirrorError`.

   ```text
   {